henry232323/Pesterchum-Discord/README.md

 #Updating
-Auto updating by default is disabled, but can be enabled in settings, if you would rather manually install the new update, copy and replace the following files and folders into the old installation `discord, pesterchum.exe, updater.exe, python3.6.zip, python3.6.dll` If there are new themes or quirks, copy the relevant files / folders into the `quirks` folder and the `themes` folder
+Auto updating by default is disabled, but can be enabled in settings, if you would rather manually install the new update, copy and replace the following files and folders into the old installation `discord, pesterchum.exe, updater.exe, python3.6.zip, python3.6.dll, asyncio, pywintypes36.dll` If there are new themes or quirks, copy the relevant files / folders into the `pyquirks` folder and the `themes` folder

 #Tokens
 The Discord API has officially deprecated user logins, (email / password) best choice is to use tokens.
 All accounts